 According to some surveys, it takes only 11 minutes of conversation with a customer service agent for a person to just give up.
 The problem is that there are some problems that may take longer than that to resolve.
 This is one of the main reasons why 80% of online businesses have a chatbot integrated on their website.
 By automating these processes, these businesses are improving their infrastructure while, at the same time, improving the customer experience.

-Online Shopping During the 2020 Pandemic
+Online Shopping Statistics During Covid

 27. Retail prices dropped by 2.4% in May.